The Killing (Danish TV series): Remakes

-In 2011, a US remake was produced by the American cable network AMC.
 The original series was not broadcast in the US.
-A remake was produced by Fox Television Studios for the American cable network AMC.
+In 2011 a remake was produced by Fox Television Studios for the American cable network AMC.
 It premiered on 3 April 2011 and ran for two seasons before being cancelled on 27 July 2012.
 However, on 8 November 2012, it was confirmed that Fox Television Studios were in final negotiations with Netflix in order to continue the series for a third season.
 AMC, who had originally cancelled the show, was also included in part of the deal.
 The deal in question gives the network the privilege of airing the new episodes before they are hosted by Netflix in return for sharing any associated production costs with Netflix.
 The original US production team are expected to return.
 A fourth season, consisting of six episodes, was produced by and is available on Netflix.

 On 8 April 2011, Sofie Gråbøl, the star of the Danish series, was interviewed on the BBC Radio 4 programme Woman's Hour when she explained the American remake was necessary because Americans "for some reason cannot read subtitles, or they don't want to".
 Gråbøl herself has made a guest appearance in one episode of the American show playing a minor role.

 A Turkish remake, Cinayet, was produced by Adam Film for Kanal D, premiering 7 January 2014.
 Despite being ordered for 13 episodes, it was cancelled after 5 due to low ratings.

-A Egyptian remake, Mounatef Khater was produced, the rights were previously acquired by MBC and Charisma Group.
+An Egyptian remake, Mounatef Khater was produced, the rights were previously acquired by MBC and Charisma Group.

+An Indian remake Search: The Naina Murder Case was released on 10 October 2025 on Jio+Hostar.